 517 Market St., Metropolis, IL

 Neighboring the Superman Statue is the Super Museum and Gift Shop.
 The museum has an eclectic collection of over 70,000 items from Superman enthusiast and collector, Jim Hambrick.
 It’s the world’s largest Superman collection and has been voted “#1 Small Town Attraction in America.”
 Admission is $8 per person and the museum is open daily from 8 am to 7 pm.
-You can visit the gift shop without admission to the museum also, picking up some of your favorite superhero merchandise, or grabbing a bag of green “kryptonite” candy.
+You can visit the gift shop without admission to the museum also, pick up some of your favorite superhero merchandise, or grab a bag of green “kryptonite” candy.

 Fort Massac State Park